Lonicera hirsuta

 - Leaf Description:

-- Opposite, elliptic to oval, entire margins, short or non-existant petioils, blades are 2"-5" long 1 1/2-3" wide.
-Leaf pair below a flower cluster is joined around the stem, forming a disk around the cluster.
+- Opposite, elliptic to oval, entire margins, short or non-existant petioles, blades are 2 to 5 inches long and 1½ to 3 inches wide.
+The leaf pair below a flower cluster is joined around the stem, forming a disk around the cluster.
 The pair below it on the stem may also be perfoliate.
 Although the margins are entire, they can be fringed with hair or cilia.
-The leaves are dark-green above and lighter beneath and pubescent on both surfaces.
+The leaves are dark green above and lighter beneath and pubescent on both surfaces.

 -